opennode/waldur-core/docs/developer/tasks-and-executors.rst

 Tasks
 -----

-Each task corresponds particular action.
+Each task corresponds particular action - like state transition, object deletion or backend method execution.
 They are supposed to be combined and called in executors.
 It is strictly not recommended to call tasks directly from views or serializer.

 Throttle and route 'heavy' tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^